-Performer-Composer Brian Kavolius-Matherne is a horn and electronics soloist with projects as varied as the medium is unique.
+Melbourne based performer-composer Brian Kavolius-Matherne is a horn and electronics soloist with projects as varied as the medium is unique.
 With influences including Tchaikovsky, Strauss, Broadway, French-Acoustic-Folk, David Maslanka, and Julia Kent, it is no wonder that he took to composition to synthesize all the music he hears!

-Brian developed a taste for new music early in his career, performing with the EDGE New Music Ensemble at Shenandoah Conservatory during his early training.
+Brian KM developed a taste for new music early in his career, performing with the EDGE New Music Ensemble at Shenandoah Conservatory during his early training.
 Since then, he has commissioned multiple new works for solo horn and various chamber groups and has served as principal horn for the world premiere of works for orchestra and band.
 A collaborator at heart, he often organizes performances with a connection to another art form, such as winemaking, brewing, or photography.

-As a fierce advocate for musical outreach in educational settings, Brian contributed hundreds of hours of volunteer teaching for local high schools during his military service.
+A fierce advocate for musical outreach in educational settings, Brian contributed hundreds of hours of volunteer teaching for local high schools during his military service.
 He served as the head of the U.S. Pacific Fleet Band’s Music Education Outreach Program and was the initiating agent for many key programs, including multiple joint programs with the University of Hawaiʻi Department of Music and the Navy’s first online outreach program during COVID-19.
 He remains committed to education and maintains an active horn studio and stays in touch with a network of band directors, providing educational outreach as a soloist when called.

 Brian received his undergraduate degree in Music Therapy along with a performance certificate from Shenandoah Conservatory and his Master’s Degree in Horn Performance from the University of Maryland.
 He maintains an MT-BC credential with the Certification Board for Music Therapists.
 His principal teachers have been Janelle Ellis, William Zsembery, Joseph Lovinsky, and Gregory Miller.